-Depression is one of the most common mental disorder in the United States.
+Depression is one of the most common mental disorders in the United States.
 The statistics collected by the National Institute of Mental Health on depression in the United States are very concerning.
-In 2016, 6.7 percent of all U.S. adults had at least one major depressive episode (16.2 million).
-If we focus only on teens, the prevalence jumps to 12.8 percent.
-The rates are even higher in adolescent females, 19.4 percent.
-In other words, almost one every five female teens have experienced a major depressive episode.
+In 2016, 6.7% of all U.S. adults had at least one major depressive episode (16.2 million).
+If we focus only on teens, the prevalence jumps to 12.8%.
+The rates are even higher in adolescent females, 19.4%.
+In other words, almost 1 in every 5 female teens have experienced a major depressive episode.

 Many people who suffer from depression don’t seek treatment.
 And out of the ones who seek treatment, many are not helped by these treatments.
 Typically, treatment is medication, talk therapy or both.
-Antidepressants are effective in treating 40-60 percent of patients.
+Antidepressants are effective in treating 40% to 60% of patients.
 Similar success rates have been reported for psychotherapy treatments of depression (1).

 Why do not treatments alleviate the suffering of more people?
 Is there any way we can increase the success rates of medical and non-medical treatments of depression?

 Some of the strongest evidence for a genetic contribution to depression is the increase of risk in relatives of people who suffer from depression.
-A person who has a first-degree relative who suffered major depression has an increase in risk for the condition of 1.5 percent to 3 percent over one who has no first-degree relatives afflicted with depression.
+A person who has a first-degree relative who suffered major depression has an increase in risk for the condition of 1.5% to 3% over one who has no first-degree relatives afflicted with depression.

 There are two types of signals in the brain: chemical and electrical.
 While research has extensively studied the chemical imbalance hypothesis, there is very little to address the neuro-electrical pathologies related to depression.
 But, what has been known for centuries is that electric convulsive therapy temporarily alleviates symptoms of severe depression.

-One of the most common complication of chronic illnesses is depression.
+One of the most common complications of chronic illnesses is depression.
 Professionals are advised to always check first for medical conditions before ascribing a mental disorder diagnosis.
-WebMD lists the prevalence of depression among patients with chronic illnesses (prevalence of depression in parentheses), heat attack (40-65 percent), Parkinson’s disease (40 percent), Multiple sclerosis (40 percent), cancer (25 percent), diabetes (25 percent) and chronic pain (30-54 percent).
+WebMD lists the prevalence of depression among patients with chronic illnesses (prevalence of depression in parentheses), heat attack (40-65%), Parkinson’s disease (40%), Multiple sclerosis (40%), cancer (25%), diabetes (25%) and chronic pain (30-54%).

 Some prescription medications may cause depression.
-To name a few, beta blockers for heart condition, Accutane for acne (also increases risk of suicide) and birth control pills.
-According to studies, medical illnesses or medications may be at the root of up to 10 percent to 15 percent (more or less depending on the medical condition) of all depressions.
+To name a few, beta-blockers for a heart condition, Accutane for acne (also increases the risk of suicide) and birth control pills.
+According to studies, medical illnesses or medications may be at the root of up to 10% to 15% (more or less depending on the medical condition) of all depressions.

 Pathogens acting directly on the brain have been related to psychiatric symptoms.
 A Danish study examined the medical records of over 3 million people.
-They found that any history of hospitalization for infection was associated with a 62 percent increased risk of later developing a mood disorder (2).
-In addition, they reported that a past history of an autoimmune disorder increases the risk of a future mood disorder by 45 percent.
+They found that any history of hospitalization for infection was associated with a 62% increased risk of later developing a mood disorder (2).
+In addition, they reported that a past history of an autoimmune disorder increases the risk of a future mood disorder by 45%.

 Women are twice as likely to develop depression as men.
 There are many reasons for this difference, but one has to do with hormonal differences.
-According to the Center of Disease Control, 11-20 percent of women suffer from postpartum depression.
+According to the Center of Disease Control, 11-20% of women suffer from postpartum depression.
 Again, there are many reasons, but one is hormonal.

 Change of season is also related to depression.
 This type of depression is called Seasonal Affective Disorder (SAD).